SumantKrSingh/html-css-archive/README.md

 # HTML-CSS Static Projects (Beginner Practice)

+> 📦 This project was created in 2023 during my early learning phase.
+Pushed in 2025 as an archive of my beginner work.
+> 💡 I'm pushing this now as part of learning Git and GitHub, to practice version control and code management.

 > ❗ **Note:** These are my early HTML/CSS practice projects.
 I’ve now moved on to learning **JavaScript** and **React**.

 This repository contains a collection of basic HTML and CSS mini projects I created while learning frontend development.